 I won’t be so bold as to make such claims for Never Going to Happen, but I do think it deals with timeless themes that are not tied to Brexit or to any other specific world event.

-*Never Going to Happen will be available worldwide in paperback and Kindle e-reader format from Amazon during March 2018.
+*Never Going to Happen is now available worldwide in Kindle e-reader format from Amazon, and will be released in paperback soon.